-From a Developer to an Architect: Sabine talks about her daily work in IT at ALDI SOUTH
+From a Developer to an Architect: Sabine talks about her daily work at ALDI DX

-Sabine started working at ALDI SOUTH as a developer.
+Sabine started working at ALDI DX as a developer.
 In her current role as an Architect, she has an overall view of our entire system landscape.
-In this interview, Sabine gives us insights into her daily work and reveals her most exciting IT project at ALDI SOUTH so far.
+In this interview, Sabine gives us insights into her daily work and reveals her most exciting IT project at ALDI SÜD so far.

-Before you take us through a day in your job, could you please introduce yourself briefly and tell us how long you’ve been part of IT at ALDI SOUTH?
+Before you take us through a day in your job, could you please introduce yourself briefly and tell us how long you’ve been part of ALDI DX?

 What does a typical work day look like for you as an Architect – if there is such a thing as a typical day?